Taxes on Selling a House in California: What to Expect

 When selling an inherited home, many of the same considerations apply as they do to selling any California property.
 Where things differ the most is with capital gains.

-Fortunately for heirs, the values of inherited assets are adjusted by what’s called a stepped-up basis, says Aird.
+Fortunately for heirs, the values of inherited assets are adjusted by what’s called a step-up in basis, Aird says.
 This means that no matter how much a home has appreciated in value since it was originally purchased, a decedent’s heirs are not responsible for paying the taxes on those historical gains if they choose to sell the home.
 Rather, the property automatically converts to the current fair market value.

-If the heirs choose to immediately sell that property for the assessed fair market value, then there are no gains to speak of.
+If the heirs choose to immediately sell that property for the assessed fair market value, then there are no gains.
 However, if they sell the property for more than the fair market value or choose to hold onto the property for a while before selling and its value continues to appreciate during that time, then those are considered taxable gains.

 Other selling expenses to anticipate in California